jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 ---

-The [previous post](/maharlika/economics/dutertenomics) explained the problem with the Post-Keynesian Dutertenomics, which is embodied in the neoliberal economic plan called "Ambisyon 2040" by Arsenio Balisacan.
+The [previous post](/maharlika/economics/dutertenomics) explained the problem with the Keynesian Dutertenomics, which is embodied in the neoliberal economic plan called "Ambisyon 2040" by Arsenio Balisacan.

 The main flaw of that plan was that it catered to the merchant class of society and neglected [the other 3 classes](/social/supersociology/principles/law-social-cycles).
 That class is made up of business and monied interests.

 With the 3 classes weakened, the Philippine economy easily collapsed after Covid struck.
-To get back on its feet, it had to incur a huge Php 12 trillion debt which <!-- **seems** to be an advantage to businesses, but --> is actually detrimental <!-- to it in the medium term and fatal in the long run --> as the governent will pay for it through taxation:
+To get back on its feet, it had to incur a huge Php 12 trillion debt which <!-- **seems** to be an advantage to businesses, but --> the people will have to pay for eventually  <!-- to it in the medium term and fatal in the long run --> through taxation:

 {{< q a="smith" >}}
 The middle and upper classes, if they understand their own interest, should always oppose all taxes on necessities and direct taxes on the wages of labour.
 The final payment of such taxes all fall on themselves, with a big overcharge.
 <cite>The Wealth of Nations Simplified, Book 5, Chapter 2</cite>
+{{< /q >}}

+Debt transfers the present huge burden and spreads it to the future in smaller chunks.
+Instead of one huge oppression now, the oppression is imposed gradually and with increasing weight.

+{{< q a="smith" >}}
+This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.

+However, it raises more money than the old practice of anticipation.
+<br><br>
+When men became familiar with funding, it became universally preferred to anticipation during great state exigencies.

+Relieving the present exigency is always the object of government.
+The future liberation of the public revenue they leave to the care of posterity.
 {{< /q >}}

 Class | Example
 --- | ---